jmettraux/aachen/src/baa__intro.md

 <!-- <div.right-column> -->

 Level
-: TODO

-Opposition Class (OC)
-: A number, usually between 3 and 18, that is _opposed_ to skill checks of other characters FIXME
+: A number from 1 to 6 or more denothing the character level of experience.

 Referee
 : gamemaster, loremaster, umpire, arbiter, wilderness lord, dungeon master, ...